 What these retailers understand is that now is not the time to pour through reams and reams of research, only to be led back down that all too familiar rabbit hole of internal eGrocery strategy waffling.
 No, now is the time to act.
 Now is the time to do, and to use enlightened trial and error to one’s own benefit in the pursuit of a shopping future that makes better business sense.

-Amid all the noise, amid all the doom and gloom of the retail grocery apocalypse, the case for hyperlocal micro fulfilment is quite clear:
+Amid all the noise, amid all the doom and gloom of the retail grocery apocalypse, the case for hyperlocal micro fulfillment is quite clear:

 1. The financial pressures from eGroceries will only intensify